Trinkets, treats and treasures at the Sea Isle City Yard Sale on May 8

-SEA ISLE CITY — Join the Sea Isle City Chamber of Commerce and Revitalization over Mother’s Day weekend for the annual community-wide yard sale on Saturday, May 8.
-There are bound to be trinkets, treats, and treasures of all kinds, you never know what you will find.
+SEA ISLE CITY — The Sea Isle City Chamber of Commerce and Revitalization will hold the annual community wide yard sale Saturday, May 8.

-From 7am-1pm, residents around town will place a variety of items on their property for sale.
-Maps of each participating residence will be available at the Welcome Center and online beginning Friday, May 7, so you can plot your route.
+From 7 a.m. to 1 p.m., residents around town will place a variety of items on their property for sale.
+Maps of each participating residence will be available at the Welcome Center and online beginning Friday, May 7, so people can plot their routes.

 All yard-sale attendees are reminded to please practice social distancing and mask up to ensure everyone’s safety during the COVID-19 pandemic.